Research

 Latest

 Recchia, G., Mangat, C. S., Li, I., & Krishnakumar, G. (2025).
 FindTheFlaws: Annotated errors for use in scalable oversight research. arxiv:2503.22989.
+Recently accepted to AAAI 2026.
 Link

 Contributed to